- Roomy toebox

 On Cloudventure Waterproof review

 The Cloudventure Waterproof is the latest top-of-the-line trail shoe from On Running.
-It is somewhat of an anomaly having a stiff and at times unforgiving ride with little of the cloud-like cushioning the brand is known for.
+It is somewhat of an anomaly having a stiff and at times unforgiving ride with little of the cloud-like cushioning.

 Well, he’s wearing a pair of On Running Cloudventure Waterproof trail shoes, and you can bet he didn’t pick his matching running gear off the floor and give it a surreptitious sniff before putting it on for a second day.